Business Visitor Visa Australia

 Business Visitor Visa are for people who need to travel to Australia for short business activities, without entering the Australian labour market.
 Typical Business Visitor Visa include:

-- Visitor Visa (subclass 600) – Business Visitor stream
+- Visitor Visa (Subclass 600) – Business Visitor stream

 You cannot take up a job in Australia or provide services to an Australian business that competes with local employees.

-Main Business Visitor Visa Australia Options
+Main Business Visitor Visa Options

 Visitor Visa (Subclass 600) – Business Visitor Stream